meepak/scraping-in-react-native-expo/readme.md

 ### Current Status

-As of my last update, there is an ongoing issue on iOS related to saving e-statements in PDF format.
-I believe a bit more time is required to address this issue effectively.
-Else it seems functional to some extent.
+There is an ongoing issue on iOS related to downloading PDF.

 ### Purpose